Mullai Periyaru - Environmental impact of Dams and Kerala's PR Machine

 Let's think about how we can do it.

-Please spend some time to watch these videos about Mullai Periyaru Dam - The Real story of Mullai Periyar Dam
+Please take a few minutes to watch these videos on the Mullai Periyaru Dam — The Real Story of the Mullai Periyar Dam.